Denosumab is a bone anti-resorptive drug used for the treatment of the following:

 Adverse effects include the following based on body systems:

 Neuromuscular and skeletal:

 Atypical bone fractures: Although the incidence remains low, an association with atypical bone fractures exists with prolonged bisphosphonate therapy.
-However, these fractures have also been observed in those receiving denosumab for osteoporosis or metastatic bone disease.
+However, clinicians have also observed these fractures in those receiving denosumab for osteoporosis or metastatic bone disease.
 These fractures are usually located in the subtrochanteric region or along the shaft of the femur.
 Patients tend to feel prodromal pain from weeks to months leading up to the fracture.
 Fractures commonly occur with little to no trauma in the area.
 Experts are unsure at this time if the atypical fractures occur secondary to denosumab toxicity or the patient’s underlying osteoporosis.
 Patients should receive counseling regarding the potential for new hip or thigh pain and the contralateral limb examined if an atypical fracture is suspected.
 Upon diagnosis of an atypical fracture, possible discontinuation of denosumab is an option.
 If discontinued, consider initiating a different osteoporosis therapy due to an increased risk of fracture.

 Dermatologic reactions: Reports of dermatitis, eczema, and rash have been observed.
 If symptoms are severe, consider discontinuation of denosumab.